igorski/zCanvas/README.md

 ## Project Integration

-zCanvas is compatible with CommonJS, AMD/RequireJS or can be included in the browser via script tags:
+zCanvas is compatible with CommonJS, AMD/RequireJS or can be included in a document via script tags:

 CommonJS:

     const zCanvas = require( "zcanvas" ).zCanvas;
     const zSprite = require( "zcanvas" ).zSprite;

-(you can subsequently use a tool like Browserify to build for the browser).
+After which you can subsequently use a tool like Browserify to build your application for the browser.

 RequireJS:

+Use _zcanvas.amd.js_ inside the _dist/_-folder for a prebuilt, minimized RequireJS library

     require( [ "zcanvas.amd" ], function( zCanvasLibrary ) {